 Advertising - Sometimes this works but usually it is time consuming with very little success.
-I've had moderate success with QTH.com but other advertising avenues seem to not be worth the time involved.
+I've had moderate success with QTH.swap but other advertising avenues seem to not be worth the time involved.

 E-Bay - E-Bay works quite well for locating parts.
 Be prepared to pay absolutely the highest price for any part that happens to turn up for auction.
 In comparison to time involved in finding parts versus paying e-Bay prices, it's probably worth the higher prices since the items can be located and purchased fairly fast.
 Who wants their restoration to drag on and on?

 |The following resistors will more than likely be missing:

 Number 82 - Resistor - 190 ohms 2W CC - parallel with RF Amplifier

 tubes heater string and the Converter tube heater